 2. Removes 75% more plaque than manual toothbrushes

-3. Handle is easy for children to grip on their hand.
+3. The handle is easy for children to grip on their hands.

 4. You can also use this toothbrush on kids with braces.